 Languages, Literatures, and Cultures

-The Department of Languages, Literatures, and Cultures offers the Master of Arts (M.A.) in French and Spanish.
+The Department of Languages, Literatures, and Cultures offers the Master of Arts (M.A.) with a concentration in either French or Spanish.
 The department offers graduate students the opportunity to take classes from experts in the fields of pedagogy, linguistics, culture, and literature.
 Our alumni have gone on to personally and professionally rewarding positions in education, business, social and health services, and academia.

 University Admission Requirements

 A student applying to a master's program must:

 - have earned a four-year bachelor's degree or its equivalent from a college or university that is accredited by the appropriate regional accrediting association, or do so within one academic year

 - present official transcripts from each college or university other than Illinois State at which graduate, undergraduate, or non-degree credit was earned.
 Transcripts can be emailed from the university to Admissions@IllinoisState.edu or mailed in a sealed envelope to: Office of Admissions, 201 Hovey Hall, Campus Box 2200, Normal, IL 61790-2200